 Because many of the faculty members at Memphis Theological Seminary are particularly interested in the intersection of Christianity and popular culture, the library will collect some items from popular culture.
 However, these acquisitions should be tied to particular curricular offerings or faculty research needs.

-The reference collection in the library will necessarily span a wider range of academic disciplines and general studies.
+The reference collection often spans a wider range of academic disciplines and general studies.
 Generally, the collection should provide an expansive collection of current reference tools in each theological discipline and a wide collection of current reference sources such as general encyclopedias, dictionaries, almanacs, and atlases.
 It should additionally provide some discipline-specific reference tools in disciplines related to theological studies, such as philosophy, history, and the social sciences.

 The periodicals collection should maintain a steady core of journals and magazines related theological studies and other areas of interest to the seminary.
 Any new journal or magazine added to the collection should have direct curricular significance, and must be indexed in a database to which the library subscribes through either the ATLA FirstSearch Consortium or the Tennessee Electronic Library.
 Generally, the periodicals will be indexed in either ATLA Religion Index (FirstSearch), Arts and Humanities Search (FirstSearch), or Philosophy and Religion Database (Tennessee Electronic Library).
 Periodicals subscriptions may be canceled only in consultation with the full faculty.

 Online databases services such as FirstSearch and the Tennessee Electronic Library are contracted on an annual basis.
 However, the library will strive to maintain stability by changing its online subscriptions as little as possible.
 If the databases used in the selection of the periodicals subscriptions cease to be available through these services for a reasonable rate, the library may seek access to those indexes through other services.